Teen Mental Health Speaker for More Than Three Decades

 I’ve become highly regarded as the world’s number one teen mental health speaker, consultant, expert witness, and advocate on mental health and teen suicide.
 I’ve been a leading authority figure on teen suicide crisis intervention and an expert and suicide prevention trainer.
 My work has been in more school communities than I could have ever imagined.

-Today, I live in Myrtle Beach, South Carolina.
-100% FREE of diabetes.
+Today, I live in Jacksonville, Florida 100% FREE of diabetes.
 Off all medications related to diabetes, blood pressure, and cholesterol.
-I am down 100 lbs and practice yoga everyday.
+I am down 100 lbs and practice yoga almost every day.

 I am living a more simple life taking care of my health and my well-being.